gisjedi/dataviz-nov2015/README.md

-# docker-compose-modis
+# docker-compose-geodata
-Scripts to construct docker containers and populate with a stream of data based on MODIS.
+Scripts to construct docker containers and populate with a up to date MODIS and VIIRS DNB data.

 ## Build
 Construct the GeoServer container by running build: